Wildlife Photography Guide – Part I

 Wildlife Photography Guide – Learn as Much as Possible about Animal Behavior in Natural Habitat

-The next step is to get even more knowledge of the behavior of the selected animal.
-You must obtain knowledge about the area it’s possible to photograph, at what season, and at what time of the day.
+The next step is to learn more about the behavior of the selected animal.
+You must also obtain information about the area where you can photograph it, at what season, and at what time of day.

-So you must get a full understanding of the animal lifecycle.
-In the case of birds, the feeding period might be perfect.
-With deers, the rutting period might be reasonable, etc.
+You must fully understand the animal lifecycle.
+For birds, the feeding period might be perfect.
+For deers, the rutting period might be reasonable, etc.

-You should learn how the animal is afraid of people and if the level of fright is the same in all places.
-Maybe you can find sites where the animal ignores people?
+You should learn how the animal is afraid of people and whether the level of fright is the same everywhere.
+You might also find sites where the animal ignores people.

-In this step, you should as well consider what approach to take?
-You can photograph from the hide, from the car, from the tent, etc. (more on this in a separate article).
-Each animal is specific, and each requires a different kind of approach.
+In this step, you should also consider your approach.
+You can photograph from the hide, car, tent, etc. (More on this in a separate article).
+Each animal is specific and requires a different kind of approach.
 You must think it over and plan for it.

 PRO TIP: We read books to learn as much as possible about wild nature.
 The ones we can honestly recommend are: